University of Idaho warns beer maker to drop Vandal name

 MOSCOW, Idaho (AP) — The University of Idaho has ordered a student who owns a beverage company to stop using the name “Vandal Beer.”

 The Moscow-Pullman Daily News reports university officials sent the letter, citing trademark infringement, to Vandal Beer owner R. Austin Nielsen earlier this week.
-The school’s mascot is the Vandals.
+The school’s mascot is the Vandals, a nickname given more than a century ago after local sports writers said the school’s 1917 basketball team played with such intensity that they “vandalized” their opponents.

-Nielsen announced plans last week for his company to start producing the gold pale ale in Coeur d’Alene next month with plans to release it in north-central Idaho retail stores in August.
+Nielsen announced plans last week for his company to start producing the gold pale ale in Coeur d’Alene next month.
+He said the beer would be released in retail stores across north-central Idaho in August, with more varieties to be produced in the future.

-Nielsen said he pitched the Vandal Beer idea to the University of Idaho a while ago, but school officials told him he wasn’t allowed to use the Vandal name.
-He said he came up with the idea while he was a student in the university’s Idaho Entrepreneurs program.
+The 27-year-old came up with the idea while he was a student in the university’s Idaho Entrepreneurs program.
+He pitched the idea to University of Idaho officials at one point, but school spokeswoman Jodi Walker said university officials told Nielsen he wasn’t allowed to use the Vandal name.
+Still, he moved forward with the business, promising to donate 10% of sales to University of Idaho scholarships and a fund he plans to start aimed at helping nonprofits.

+“It’s not about money for me,” Nielsen told the Moscow-based newspaper.
+“It’s really about I’m pursuing my passion, so I want to help others do the same.”

-Nielsen has said he will donate a portion of all Vandal Beer sales to University of Idaho scholarships.
-He declined to comment on the trademark infringement letter Tuesday, saying he wanted to wait until he talks to an attorney.
+The Vandal Beer brand website includes a disclaimer that it’s not affiliated with the university.
+On Tuesday, Nielsen declined to comment on the trademark infringement letter, saying he wanted to wait until he talked to his attorneys.

 Information from: The Moscow-Pullman Daily News, http://www.dnews.com